CaffeineMC/sodium-fabric/.github/ISSUE_TEMPLATE/bug_report.md

 ### Reproduction Steps

-> Provide information on how to reproduce this game crash.
+> Provide information on how to reproduce this bug.
 You can either fill this section in like the example below
 > or do something else -- just make sure your instructions are minimal and clear, as other people will need to be able
 > to replicate your issue.
 >